Working towards a gender responsive CRIMINAL justice system

-Women in prison are too often there because of systemic injustices within our criminal justice system.
+Women in prison are too often there because of flaws within our criminal justice system.

-The Centre’s new Women Justice Initiative uses impact litigation to challenge these injustices and help women experiencing multiple and severe disadvantage.
+The Centre’s Women Justice Initiative uses impact litigation to challenge these injustices and fight for women experiencing multiple and severe disadvantage.

 The Initiative is generously supported by the Lankelly Chase Foundation, and is an expansion of the Centre’s previous Women’s Sentencing Project.